thtran97/CDCL-based-SAT-Solver/README.md

 Let's start !

-- [ ] Download some CNF instances
+- [x] Download / create some CNF instances
-- [ ] Read and load input data
+- [x] Read and load input data => dimacs_parser.py
-- [ ] Create a common SAT solver e.g. miniSAT
+- [x] Create a common SAT solver e.g. original dpll_solver.py

-- [ ] Implement my own SAT solver.
-This step includes more substeps....
+In next steps => try to involve the original sat solver with its known variants and additional features in order to boost the search, e.g. CDCL-solver